jeff5/very-slow-jython/src/site/sphinx/treepython/ref_interp_help.rst

 this is the AST (abstract syntax tree).
-The Python compiler creates the AST as an intermediate product between your code and Python bytecode, but it will also provide it to you as an object.
+The Python compiler creates the AST as an intermediate product between your code and Python bytecode, but it will also provide it to you as an object, supported by the :py:mod:`ast` module.
 It is attractive to manipulate the AST in tools because it is:

 * recognisably related to your source code and its symbols, and